9 Supervolcano Questions Answered

 5. How do scientists know the Yellowstone volcano won’t erupt?

 Scientists from the Yellowstone Volcano Observatory (YVO) watch an array of monitors in place throughout the region.
 These monitors would detect sudden or strong movements or shifts in heat that would indicate increasing activity.
 No such evidence exists at this time.
-In addition, YVO scientists collaborate with scientists from all over the world to study the hazards of the Yellowstone volcano.
+In addition, YVO scientists collaborate with scientists from all over the world to study the hazards of Yellowstone volcanoes.
 To view current data about earthquakes, ground movements, and stream flow, please visit the YVO website.

 6. Is Yellowstone truly safe to visit despite the volcano?